joedougherty/learn/nltk_pipelines_and_coroutines/README.md

-Here are some things I would still like to look at at some point:
+Here are some things I would still like to look into at some point:

 * Performance testing of coroutines vs. "naive" loops
 * Performance testing of coroutines vs. `NLTKPipeline` + `multiprocessing`